cisene/cisene/stuff/the-move/the-move.md

 # The Move - How NOT to move between two dwellings

+I used to work in Stockholm but since our son was born in 2013, I decided to shift gears and work closer to home, I found employment with a really good company in Västerås doing system integrations, where I started in April 2014, in the autumn of 2014 we felt that nothing really kept us back in Eskilstuna and it would be much more convenient to move to Västerås, closer to work, so at some occasion we briefly touched on the subject while having some friends over and they (also a small family of three, one daughter) were interested in buying the house, we took inventory of the house and drafted up some papers and sold without a realtor or real estate agent (big mistake) in between and carried on with finding an apartment in Västerås.

+We bid on several apartments but did not win, until we bid on an apartment we only had seen pictures of .. and won with our last possible bid.
+Later on we met up with the seller and looked at what we had bought, it was just as nice as we had seen in the pictures.
+There were some technicalities with signing papers and transfer ownership and somewhere along the line, our buyers misunderstood or jumped the gate, they terminated their apartment lease before they got a definite date from us, even after we had explicitly asked them to just wait.

+Somehow, we managed to register ourselves on our new address while the seller still lived there, to be able to enroll our son for daycare and put him in queue for schools and such, also managed to get the ISP (for Internet and IP-TV) to accept us as customers and send out hardware before we officially had moved in to make the gap between subscriptions as small and short as possible.

-Everything below was posted on my now defunct blog, I wrote this blog posts to keep sane during the period when we were technically "homeless" or "unhoused".
-Due to technicalities we were forced out of our house, we had sold our little house to a couple of friends (no longer) that were a bit too trigger happy, had terminated their rental accommodation two months early, resulting in that they had to move in early and they forced us out and we had two months without housing.
+TLDR; *Due to technicalities we were forced out of our house, we had sold our little house to a couple of friends (no longer) that were a bit too trigger happy, had terminated their rental lease two months early, resulting in that they had to move in early and they forced us out and we had to endure two months without housing.*

 NEVER EVER TRUST A NON-WRITTEN AGREEMENT.